 The other person then has twenty days to hire their own divorce lawyer and file their papers.
 If they do not respond, you can get a default against them, which means you can proceed without them.
 It does not automatically mean that you get everything that you want.
 That is up to the divorce Judge.

 After each side files papers saying what they want from the divorce, then each party will be required to provide a financial statement and all of their financial documents to the other party.
-Sometimes divorce lawyer will send requests for answers to specific questions in writing or requests for more documents or even take a deposition.
+Sometimes a divorce lawyer will send requests for answers to specific questions in writing or requests for more documents or even take a deposition.
 A deposition is simply when a lawyer asks you some questions with a court reporter present so that the divorce lawyer will know what you are going to tell the divorce Judge.
 This is not a court hearing and there is no divorce Judge present.
 This process is on-going and sometimes seems like it never ends!